LukeAtherton/authenticator/README.md

 ##Run Tests

-You'll need a message que and database to run the tests but docker can help with this.
+You'll need a message queue and database to run the tests but docker can help with this.

 Start MongoDB: